theAmbassadorsLAB/Timesync-Client/README.md

 ## <a name="client"></a>TIMESYNC.Client ##

 The **Timesync Client** is used to establish a websocket connection to the **Timesync Server**, which in turn initiates a series of ping requests to establish the time offset between the server and the client, regardless of network delay or instability.
-Once the server has reached confidence it has established the offset, it will notify the client and send it the offset.
+Once the server has reached confidence it has established the offset, it will notify the client and send it the time offset in milliseconds.

 A development server is running on the following address:
 ```